Path To Wholeness

 Accessibility

-Fees and scheduling information will when spiritual direction services begin in Fall 2026.
+Details regarding fees and scheduling information will be provided when spiritual direction services, focusing on meaningful listening and spiritual companionship, begin in Fall 2026.

 Inquire About Spiritual Direction